wimpellicceiri/wimpellicceiri/README.md

 ### Hi there 👋

 <!--
+My name is Walt Impellicceiri.
+I'm from Pittsburgh, PA, USA.
+I have been working with software since I was a teenager and I love to learn to teach.

+I'm currently an Instructor teaching full-stack software development primarily using Java, Spring Boot, PostgreSQL, and Vue.js, among a few other things.

+Blog posts...
+Bananagrams...
+LinkedIn, LeetCode
+Web3 presentation

 **wimpellicceiri/wimpellicceiri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: